Boldark/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script displays content of 2 files
+the script displays the last 10 line of the file